12-inch MacBook

-The 12-inch MacBook (also called the Retina MacBook, officially marketed as the new MacBook) is a discontinued Mac laptop made by Apple Inc., which sat between the MacBook Air and MacBook Pro in Apple's laptop lineup.
+The 12-inch MacBook (also called the Retina MacBook, officially marketed as the new MacBook) is a discontinued Mac laptop made by Apple, which sat between the MacBook Air and MacBook Pro in Apple's laptop lineup.
+It shares the same name as its predecessor that was discontinued three years prior to the release of this one.

-It was introduced in March 2015.
-It was more compact than any other notebook in the MacBook family at the time and included a Retina display, fanless design, a Butterfly keyboard with lower key travel.
-It only had a single USB-C port, used for both power and data, as well as a 3.5mm headphone jack.
-It was released in 2015, revised in 2017, and discontinued in July 2019, a year after the release of the MacBook Air with Retina display.
+Introduced in March 2015, it was more compact than any other notebook in the MacBook family at the time and included a Retina display, fanless design, and a Butterfly keyboard with lower key travel.
+It only had a single USB-C port, used for both power and data.
+It was revised in 2017, and discontinued in July 2019, a year after the release of the MacBook Air with Retina display.